DFE-Digital/early-careers-framework/docs/source/ecf/schedules-and-milestone-dates.html.md

 <div class="govuk-inset-text">Note, all participants will be registered by default to a standard schedule starting in September. </div>

 Providers must [notify DfE if the participant is following any other standard or non-standard training schedule](/api-reference/ecf/guidance.html#notify-dfe-of-a-participant-39-s-training-schedule).
-Contact ECF contract managers via email for additional support or information.
+Contact contract managers via email for additional support or information.

 ### Dates for standard schedule starting in September

 #### 2024 cohort

-Participants starting their ECF-based training on or before 31 December 2024, and who are expected to complete their training over 2 academic years, should remain on the default schedule:
+Participants starting their training on or before 31 December 2024, and who are expected to complete their training over 2 academic years, should remain on the default schedule:

 ```
  "schedule_identifier": "ecf-standard-september"